JakeSteam/blog-programming/_posts/2017-02-03-android-playing-random-sounds.md

 ## The Solution

 First, arrays of references to all possible sound files (stored in `.ogg` / `.mp3` / `.wav` format in `src/main/res/raw`) are created.
-They can be final and static, since they’re never going to change, but need to be public so that the rest of the application can refer to them.
+They can be final and static, since they're never going to change, but need to be public so that the rest of the application can refer to them.

 ```
 public static final int[] enchantingSounds = {R.raw.enchant1};